Chenyao2333/poker/docs/development_doc.md

 ## Discussions

+- How to name the compressed file?
+Specifying by the command line's arguments?
+Or by the uploading plugin (in poker/contrib)?

 - Should we clean the packaged files after the Packer be dereferenced?
 Or we shold clean them explicitly?

 - Should we allow the multiple filters in one map in yaml config files?